aerial view of storage tanks at chemical plant

 RMI has been analyzing hydrogen’s role in a clean, resilient energy system for more than two decades.
 When produced cleanly, hydrogen can be a powerful decarbonization tool for sectors in urgent need of additional measures beyond direct electrification and efficiency.
 It can also offer a crucial pathway for energy security.

 Hydrogen can be used as both a fuel, a chemical feedstock, and a catalyst, replacing fossil fuels such as coal, fossil gas, and oil in heavy industry and long-haul transport.
 But hydrogen is “clean” only if carbon emissions and leakage from its production, storage, distribution, and use are low.
 A well-regulated clean hydrogen economy based on transparent emissions accounting and certification is needed to ensure hydrogen’s climate benefit outweighs potential negative impacts.
 In the near-term, decision-makers will also need to make sure hydrogen is channeled to the highest-impact uses.
 With this transparency and deliberate prioritization in place, communities, companies, and governments can focus on accelerating the deployment of clean hydrogen to tackle some of the world’s thorniest decarbonization challenges.
+For a deeper dive into RMI’s position on hydrogen, check out this article.

 From Innovation to Deployment